Dairy Cattle Standards

 7.1.7 There must be no leakage, overflow or other environmental risk or damage from liquid manure systems.

-Note: AWA recognizes the unique nature of manure management systems in active dairy production and while liquid manure systems are prohibited in other species; well managed liquid manure systems that meet the requirements above may be considered for approval.
+Note: AGW recognizes the unique nature of manure management systems in active dairy production and while liquid manure systems are prohibited in other species; well managed liquid manure systems that meet the requirements above may be considered for approval.

 7.2 – 7.4 Not Allocated.

 For the purposes of these standards AGW defines exclusion from pasture as the following:

 - Shutting animals into a house or barn.

 - Keeping animals outdoors, outside of the growing season, on a sacrifice pasture (or similar).

 - Keeping animals outdoors when pasture is covered to the point that animals cannot access vegetation (e.g. when pasture is snow covered).

 Animals who have been properly selected for the specific climate conditions will voluntarily choose to go outdoors in all but the most extreme weather.
 However when exclusion is in the best interest of the animal the standards in the following section and those in section 8 must be met.